ivobeerens-nl/blog/content/blog/2024/06/Pass GitHub variable to Packer PowerShell provisioner/index.md

   }
 ```

-7. In the DownloadSoftware.ps1 PowerShell script I use the Azcopy  binary to download the software from the Azure storage blob to the Packer image.
+7. In the `DownloadSoftware.ps1` PowerShell script I use the Azcopy  binary to download the software from the Azure storage blob to the Packer image.

 ```powershell
 .\azcopy.exe cp $Env:saskey "c:\apps\" --recursive
 ```

+8. Start the GitHub Action to test the image deployment and if the software is downloaded from the Azure Storage blob.

 ### Conclusion